English

 0x00

-6 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+6 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-For example, 55 aa 00 08 00 00 07
+Example: 55 aa 00 08 00 00 07

-The MCU returns the following command:
+The MCU returns nothing.

-Unbind the module (CMD: 0x09)
+Unbind the module (0x09)

-The MCU sends the following command:
+The MCU sends the following data.

 0